I Gymnasium Osijek

 I Gymnasium Osijek (I. gimnazija Osijek) is a high school in Osijek, Croatia.

 History

 The school was established on 1 September 1992, when Assembly of Osijek Municipality reorganized Center for vocational education "Ribar Brothers" (Centar za usmjereno obrazovanje "Braća Ribar").

 From school year of 1991-92 till 1999-00 in school was realized part of program of general gymnasium for students of Franjo Kuhač Music School.

+Alumni

+After the school year 2023/24, 114 graduates of this gymnasium enrolled at an institution of higher learning in Croatia, or 91.94% of students who took up the nationwide Matura exams.
+The most common destinations for these students were the University of Osijek faculties of economics, civil engineering and architecture, humanities and social sciences, law, and electrical engineering, computing and IT.